 Welcome and Informed Consent Form

-Our goal in providing biblical counseling is to help you meet the challenges of life in a way that will please and honor the Lord Jesus Christ and allow you to enjoy fully His love for you and His plans for your life.
+Our goal is to help you meet the challenges of life in a way that will please and honor the Lord Jesus Christ, so you can fully enjoy His love for you and His plans for your life.

 Our Commitments To You in Biblical Counseling